This post may contain affiliate links, from which we earn an income.

 Kazbegi makes the perfect base to explore the local area, and hikers will especially enjoy the Kazbeg Glacier and Gergeti Glacier.
-The homestays and guesthouses are offer a warm welcome, as well delicious homemade Georgian food.
+The homestays and guesthouses offer a warm welcome, as well as delicious homemade Georgian food.

 The final few attractions before the Russian border, the 11km long Dariali gorge and the Dariali monastery complex are both worth a stop before you head south again.

 Route & Travel Tips

 The route is easy enough, but the changing road surfaces, frequent landslides and volume of freight traffic mean you need to be alert at all times, and for some people, this can detract from the drive and the surrounding spectacular scenery.

 Although the actual drive time one way is just three hours (according to Google) we wouldn’t advise trying to do this trip in one day.
 The likelihood of you actually getting from Tbilisi to Kazbegi in three hours is pretty low – by the time you’ve stopped to see stuff, tackled the road and freight traffic, dodged the animals along the road, and slowed down for balconies and tunnels, it’s more likely to be six hours!

 It is possible to drive the route year-round, and a lot of effort goes into keeping it open for freight between Georgia and Russia.
 However, heavy snow and avalanches may mean parts of the road are closed with little notice and it may become unpassable for days at a time, whilst emergency repairs are carried out.
 Always carry food, water and warm clothing if you drive this route in winter.